 God in all His wisdom, knew that relationships would be hard.
 He knew what He was asking us to do would not come naturally to us.

 If it’s not easy in our flesh, we have to rely on Him to accomplish it.

 The more time we spend with Him in all his perfection, the more tolerant we’ll be with others in all their imperfections.

 Looking for some love your neighbor verses?
-Here’s a few to read and memorize:
+Here are a few to read and memorize: